-Fivetran offers pre-built data build tool (dbt) packages for our most popular connectors.
-Our dbt packages standardize your data and generate tables that you can link to your BI and visualization tools.
+Fivetran offers pre-built, data build tool (dbt) Core -compatible data models for our most popular connectors.
+Our data models standardize your data and generate tables that you can link to your BI and visualization tools.

-You must have a dbt project to use our packages.
-Each dbt package contains instructions on how to add the package to your dbt project.
-You do not need to enable Fivetran’s dbt integration to use our packages, but we recommend it.
+You must have a dbt project to use our models.
+Each data model contains instructions on how to add the model to your dbt project.
+You do not need to enable Transformations for dbt Core* to use our models, but we recommend it.

-To see our available dbt packages and supported destinations, read our dbt package documentation.
+To see our available data models and supported destinations, read our data model documentation.